charlie-de-muis/FunctionTraceHTML/README.md

     FunctionTrace.disable_tracing()

-This package was made by me, (charlie-de-muis on GitHub) with the help of ChatGPT.
+This package was made by me.
 It isn't broadly tested, but seems to work perfectly fine.
 I'm not responsible if anything goes wrong, use at your own risk :)